Clarissa Larisey

-Clarissa Larisey (born July 2, 1999) is a Canadian soccer player who plays for Swedish Damallsvenskan club BK Häcken and the Canada national team.
+Clarissa Larisey (born July 2, 1999) is a Canadian soccer player who plays as a forward for the Houston Dash of the National Women's Soccer League and the Canada national team.

 Early life

 Larisey began playing soccer at age eight with Goulbourn SC.
 Afterwards, she played youth soccer with West Ottawa SC and later moved to Ottawa South United, with whom she led the Ontario Youth Soccer League in scoring three times from 2014 to 2016.
 She also played with the provincial Team Ontario from 2014 to 2016.